priyanshh007/practise_/README.md

 # practise_
-This is a demo for git and github class
+This is a demo for git and github class.